-In line with the Integration Scheme, corporate support to the IJB is provided by each parent body.
-Across a range of functions differing levels of support have been provided and significant work has been taken forward in 2018/19 to integrate and where necessary enhance resources available to build effective partnership functions.
-The IJB's Chief Financial Officer has led the development of an integrated finance team for Perth and Kinross Health and Social Care Partnership (PKHSCP) building on the finance support provided by Perth & Kinross Council and NHS Tayside.
+In line with the Integration Scheme corporate support to the IJB is provided by each parent body.
+Across a range of functions differing levels of support has been provided and significant work has been taken forward in 2018/19 to integrate and where necessary enhance resources available to build effective partnership functions.

+The IJB's Chief Financial Officer has lead the development of an integrated finance team for P&K HSCP building on the finance support provided by Perth & Kinross Council and NHS Tayside.
 Further work is now being taken forward to develop other key integrated functions including performance, strategic planning and business support services during 2019/20.

-A new Chief Officer commenced on 1 April 2019.
+A new Chief Officer commenced on 01 April 2019.
 The Chief Officer will review current leadership and management arrangements with a view to further integration.